celisun/ROS_Turtlebot_Maze_Solving_task/README.md

 ```
 $ source ~/.bashrc
 ```
-Do the same for your turtlebot, instead for ROS_MASTER_URI is where the ros core is and ROS_HOSTNAME is the IP address of the turtlebot itself.
+Do the same on your turtlebot, however while the master IP ROS_MASTER_URI is still where the ros core is, ROS_HOSTNAME is the IP address of the turtlebot itself (can be checked out by 'ifconfig').

 #### Ready to run
 ```